Use these menu design tips for higher profits.

 As mentioned in Pizza Today, if a dish isn't selling well or requires expensive ingredients and lots of prep time and therefore generates less profit, move it to a place such as the last page of your menu if possible or even considering removing it altogether.

-There's not much more to say for this one - if the item is a dog, hide it or remove it.
-The cost of reprinting menus, and the slow turn around of the traditional designer to print-service mentality probably prevents this one from happening more than it should.
+There's not much more to say here - if the item is unpopular, hide it or remove it.
+The cost of reprinting menus, and the slow turn around of the traditional designer to print-service mentality, and the hassle of updating your web and QR menus so all menus are "in-sync" probably prevents this one from happening more than it should.

-With iMenuPro, you can remove any menu item with a single click on the X that appears in the right-hand corner when you hover over any item on your menu.
+i With iMenuPro, you can remove any menu item with a single click on the X that appears in the right-hand corner when you hover over a menu item.
+And more importantly, a single click of the Sync Now button can update all of your print, web, and QR menus at once.

 The almighty price is a big factor on menus, not just the value itself, but how it's presented.
 Here's a few strategies to consider: